m4ttsch/omscs-notes-notes/operating-systems/processes-and-process-management.md

+---
+id: processes-and-process-management
+title: Processes and Process Management
-# Processes and Process Management
+sidebar_label: Processes and Process Management
-#gios
+---

 ## What is a Process?
 One of the roles of the operating system is to manage the hardware on behalf of **applications**.
 When an application is stored on disk, it is static.
 Once an application is launched, it is loaded into memory and starts executing; it becomes a **process**.
 A process is an active entity.